daniel-j/fimfic2epub/README.md

 `$ fimfic2epub <story id/url> [<optional filename>]`

-By default the EPUB will be saved in the current working directory with the filename `Title by Author.epub`.
+By default the EPUB will be saved in the current working directory with the filename `Author - Title.epub`.
 Run `fimfic2epub -h` to see a list of all flags.

 ```
   Usage: fimfic2epub [options] <story> [filename]